harness/developer-hub/release-notes/continuous-integration.md

 #### Fixed issues

-* Fixed an issue where the Get Started wizard failed to generate some pipeline YAML.
+Fixed an issue where the Get Started wizard failed to generate some pipeline YAML.
 (CI-11323)
-* Fixed an issue where [Bitbucket connectors with API access enabled](https://developer.harness.io/docs/platform/connectors/code-repositories/ref-source-repo-provider/bitbucket-connector-settings-reference/#enable-api-access) sometimes became unresponsive.
-(CDS-93298, ZD-56619, ZD-58844, ZD-59381)

 ### Version 1.17.5